Chak De! India (song)

 Chak De!
-India or is the title song of the 2007 Hindi sports film Chak De!
+India or is the title song of the soundtrack for the 2007 Hindi sports film Chak De!
 India.
 It is sung by Sukhwinder Singh, Salim Merchant, Marianne D'Cruz and was composed by the duo Salim–Sulaiman and lyrics penned by Jaideep Sahni.

-The soundtrack for Chak De!
-India was released on 1 August 2007 and was composed by Salim–Sulaiman with lyrics by Jaideep Sahni.
-Since the release of the film, the title track song, "Chak De!
-India" became a frequently-played sports anthem.
+Chak De!
+India has doubled as a sports anthem and is played in numerous sports events.
+In 2025 when the Indian women's national cricket team won the 2025 Women's Cricket World Cup, the win was juxtaposed to both Shah Rukh Khan’s portrayal of the coach, as well as to the film Chak De India itself in media outlets and social media.
 According to Salim Merchant, the song "almost became the sports anthem of the country, especially after India won the Cricket World Cup 2011."
 After India's World Cup victory, Indian team player Virat Kohli "sang 'Chak de India' to the crowd".
-When India defeated South Africa at the 2015 Cricket World Cup, Nitin Srivastava of the BBC noted: "MCG has erupted with "Vande Mataram" (the national song of India) and "Chak De India" (Go India!) slogans in the air."
+When India defeated South Africa at the 2015 Cricket World Cup, Nitin Srivastava of the BBC noted: "MCG has erupted with "Vande Mataram" (the national song of India) and "Chak De India" (Go India!) slogans in the air".